 His greatest love was old cars, antiques, and hot rods.
 He was happiest with grease under his fingernails while taking them apart and cleaning and restoring them and was once caught with a transmission in his bathtub.
 He throughly enjoyed traveling all over the western states, meeting buddies to attend old car and hot rod rallies.

 David was generous and open-hearted and with his size, full white beard and twinkling blue eyes, played Santa Claus many years during the Christmas season.
 He always looked forward to being Santa and even became Santa the last time this Christmas at his retirement home, Quincy Place, to the delight of all.

 He is preceded in death by both of his parents and his brother-in-law, Keith Buchanan.
 Arley David is survived by his sister, Lyndal Buchanan, Houston, TX, and brother, Dale and sister-in-law, Alice Hudson, of Greenwood Village, CO; his nieces, nephews, great-nieces and great-nephews; cousins and two beloved aunts.

 In keeping with his generous nature, David was a tissue donor.
 Memorial services are pending and the family extends our gratitude to the staff of Quincy Place, the helpers from Senior Helpers, and the professionals at DaVita Lonetree Dialysis Center who made his last years so much better.

-To send flowers to Arley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arley David Hudson, please visit our floral store.